-Social fraternities and sororities wishing to establish or re-establish a chapter at Northern Arizona University must comply with the expansion policies and processes set forth by the Office of Fraternity and Sorority Life in accordance with the College Panhellenic Council, the Inter Fraternity Council, and/or the United Greek Council.
+Social fraternities and sororities wishing to establish or re-establish a chapter at Northern Arizona University must comply with the expansion policies and processes set forth by the The Office of Leadership and Engagement in accordance with the College Panhellenic Council, the Inter Fraternity Council, and/or the United Greek Council.
 Expansion involves inviting inter/national fraternities and sororities to establish chapters at Northern Arizona University.
 This is encouraged when a need exists and the Greek community is viable for additional chapters.
-Social fraternities and sororities must be approved to move forward with the expansion process by the Office of Leadership & Engagement before they can register with the Office of Student Life and be approved as a registered student organization.
+Social fraternities and sororities must be approved to move forward with the expansion process by the Office of Leadership and Engagement and the potential council their group aligns with before they can register with the The Office of Leadership and Engagement and be approved as a registered student organization.